The Corporate Governance Review: South Korea

 Liability of directors

-A director shall be liable for damage suffered by the company if he or she has violated any law or the articles of incorporation due to his or her wilful misconduct or negligence, or has neglected his or her duties.28 If the foregoing acts were performed in accordance with a resolution of the board of directors, the directors who have consented to such resolution shall assume joint and several liability against the company.
+A director shall be liable for damage suffered by the company if he or she has violated any law or the articles of incorporation by his or her wilful misconduct or negligence, or has neglected his or her duties.35 If the foregoing acts were performed in accordance with a resolution of the board of directors, the directors who have consented to that resolution shall assume joint and several liability against the company.

-Directors may be exempted from the foregoing liabilities pursuant to unanimous shareholders' consent (which is highly unlikely for listed companies).
-As previously mentioned, if a director's liability exceeds six times his or her annual salary (three times, in the case of an outside director), it may be exempted if the company has set forth relevant matters in this regard in the articles of incorporation in advance.29,30
+Directors may be exempted from the foregoing liabilities pursuant to the unanimous consent of shareholders (although this is highly unlikely for listed companies).
+As previously mentioned, if a director's liability exceeds six times his or her annual salary (three times, in the case of an outside director), that director may be exempted from liability if the company's articles of association set forth relevant matters in this regard.36, 37

-Directors may be liable under the Criminal Act for breach of fiduciary duty if they have breached their duty of care as a bona fide manager or a fiduciary obligation to the company, and the company has suffered damage due to such breach and such director or third party profited therefrom.32
+Directors may be liable under the Criminal Act for breach of fiduciary duty if they have breached their duty of care as a bona fide manager or a fiduciary obligation to the company, and the company has suffered damage because of that breach and the director or a third party profited therefrom.39

 Directors are appointed by a resolution of the general shareholders' meeting.
-When appointing two or more directors, use of a cumulative voting system may be requested, although most companies restrict such system through their articles of incorporation.33,34
+When appointing two or more directors, use of a cumulative voting system may be requested, although most companies restrict the system through their articles of incorporation.40, 41

-For financial companies, candidates for outside directors, representative directors and audit committee members are recommended by the committee to recommend officer director candidates.37
+For financial companies, candidates for outside directors, representative directors and audit committee members are recommended by the committee to recommend officer director candidates.45

-The term of office of directors shall not exceed three years; however, such period may be extended by the articles of incorporation until the adjournment of an annual general shareholders' meeting convened with respect to the last fiscal year during a term of office.38
+The term of office of directors shall not exceed three years; however, this period may be extended by the articles of incorporation until the adjournment of an annual general shareholders' meeting convened with respect to the last fiscal year during a term of office.46

-Although there is no special qualification requirement for executive directors, outside directors should satisfy certain qualification requirements that are mainly related to their independence.39
+Although there are no special qualification requirements for executive directors, outside directors should satisfy certain qualification requirements that mainly concern their independence.47

-For large listed companies, at least one member of the audit committee should be an expert in accounting or finance.40 As for financial companies, certain qualification requirements are specified for the executive and outside directors.41
+For large listed companies, at least one member of the audit committee should be an expert in accounting or finance.48 As for financial companies, certain qualification requirements are specified for the executive and outside directors.49

 Conflicts of interest

 Companies of a certain minimum size (including listed companies) are subject to an external auditor's audit.
-Under the Act on External Audit of Stock Companies, which has lately been restated:
+Under the Act on External Audit of Stock Companies, the restatement of which became effective in 2018:

 - the independence of external auditors has been strengthened by requiring the FSS to designate an external auditor for a period of three years after a listed company's appointment of an external auditor for six years at its own discretion; and

-- the external audit system has been reinforced by stipulating the obligation to submit internal accounting management systems to an external audit.45
+- the external audit system has been reinforced by stipulating the obligation to submit internal accounting management systems to an external audit.53

 All external audit reports shall be publicly disclosed under the applicable laws.

-Listed companies and some other companies are required to publicly disclose certain matters, including audit reports, on a quarterly basis, and are also required to publicly disclose them in accordance with the FSCMA.46 The public disclosure regulations of the KRX are applicable to listed companies, including certain disclosure requirements in the event of any major decision such as the issuance of new shares, the acquisition of treasury shares, a merger or spin-off, and the transfer of a material business or asset.47 In addition, listed companies are obliged to make public disclosures in a fair manner so as to prevent any information gap due to the selective provision of important information to certain persons.48
+Listed companies and certain other companies are required to publicly disclose certain matters quarterly, including audit reports, and are also required to publicly disclose them in accordance with the FSCMA.54 The public disclosure regulations of the KRX are applicable to listed companies, including certain disclosure requirements in the event of any major decision, such as the issuance of new shares, the acquisition of treasury shares, a merger or spin-off, and the transfer of a material business or asset.55 In addition, listed companies are obliged to make public disclosures in a fair manner so as to prevent any information gap arising from the selective provision of important information to certain persons.56

 Most public disclosures are mandatory, and the comply or explain model has been introduced for certain financial companies.
-Starting from 2019, under the recently amended KRX regulations, large listed companies are required to publicly disclose their corporate governance reports setting forth, inter alia, the current status of the protection of shareholders' rights, the independence of boards of directors, fairness in the course of the appointment of the directors, and the expertise of a company's internal and external audit organisations.
+As of 2019, under the amended KRX regulations, large listed companies are required to publicly disclose their corporate governance reports setting forth, inter alia, the current status of the protection of shareholders' rights, the independence of boards of directors, fairness in the course of the appointment of the directors, and the expertise of a company's internal and external audit organisations.
+In March 2020, the KRX established the guidelines for corporate governance reporting, pursuant to which it is seeking to expand the scope of mandatory public disclosure items to include:

 Communication between management and shareholders usually takes place through investor relations activities, and shareholders are increasingly requesting meetings with management, including directors.

-Financial companies are required to organise a risk management committee and appoint a compliance officer and a risk management officer.49
+Financial companies are required to set up a risk management committee and appoint a compliance officer and a risk management officer.57

 - an internal reporting system for whistle-blowing may be established;